tuannv-github/vita-ai-docs/README.md

     'vita_qwen2': partial(VITAQwen2, model_path='/path/to/model'),
 }

+# Follow the instructions in VLMEvalKit to set the GPT as the judge model
+# If OpenAI API is not available, you can use a local model as judge
+# For example, Qwen1.5-1.8B-Chat works well compared to GPT-4, except in MM-Vet

 # Run evaluation
 CUDA_VISIBLE_DEVICES=0 python run.py --data MMBench_TEST_EN_V11 MMBench_TEST_CN_V11 MMStar MMMU_DEV_VAL MathVista_MINI HallusionBench AI2D_TEST OCRBench MMVet MME --model vita_qwen2 --verbose
 ```